Course Title: Introduction to Information Security

 The final examination tests your comprehension of the subject material and your ability to apply this understanding to real world problems.

-Every week there will be 2 to 3 hours of lecture/discussion sessions, based on the online lecture material uploaded to Blackboard in the days prior to the session.
+Every week there will be 2 to 3 hours of lecture/discussion sessions, based on the online lecture material uploaded to Canvas in the days prior to the session.
 There will be 3 laboratory sessions of 1 hour duration each, in Weeks 1, 2 and 6.

 In addition, you can expect to spend between 6 to 8 hours per week on independent study and research of the material assigned for the week.